 Part of the problem is the radiators.
 The main floor only has two large rads, and one does not seem to be working properly, while the second floor has three in smaller rooms.
 Turning off a rad upstairs may help, but the placement of them makes that difficult.
 Fixing the downstairs rad is something to get the landlord working on.

 Heat also escapes the main floor up the stairwell.
-A ceiling fan would help, but the wiring isn't there for it, making it more than a tenant t
+A ceiling fan would help, but the wiring isn't there for it, making it more than a tenant task.

 Find the drafts